chrisjvargo/network-regression-lecture/atlas_submission_prompt.md

 - Type of submission: Education / teaching resource (lesson-style software)
 - Main subject of the paper: network analysis, social science methods, pedagogy, interactive visualization
 - Message to editors:
-  “Paper and bib in paper.md / paper.bib; MIT license; built JATS + PDF with inara (docker run … openjournals/inara paper.md).
+  “Paper and bib in paper.md / paper.bib.
+Code MIT; instructional content CC BY 4.0 (LICENSE-content).
+Built JATS + PDF with Open Journals inara (docker run … --env JOURNAL=jose openjournals/inara -i paper.md).
+Release v1.0.0 archived at Zenodo DOI 10.5281/zenodo.17715748.
 Offline-first HTML lecture with interactive network models, centrality viewer, edge-list scratchpad, and R code toggles for grad methods courses.
-ORCID: 0000-0003-1733-2506; affiliation ROR: https://ror.org/02ttsq026.”
+ORCID: 0000-0003-1733-2506; affiliation ROR: https://ror.org/02ttsq026.
+Note: one large CSV tracked via Git LFS.”

 Checkboxes to tick
 - I certify that I am submitting software for which I am a primary author.
 - I have verified that my paper compiles using one of these tools.
-(Yes: openjournals/inara)
+(Yes: openjournals/inara with JOURNAL=jose)
 - I confirm that I read and will adhere to the JOSE code of conduct.

 Steps